oracle-livelabs/analytics-ai/nba-whatif/setup/setup.md

   ![Save the Dataset](images/createdataset6.png)

 2. Create the Workbook.
-Click on **Create Workbook**.
+Click on Create Workbook.
 This will bring you to a blank workbook page.

   ![Create the workbook](images/createworkbook.png)